-For example, where you live will have a huge effect on your cost of living and so your dollar might not go as far in a higher cost of living area than a lower cost of living area.
+For example, where you live will significantly affect your cost of living, so your dollar might not go as far in a higher-cost-of-living area than a lower-cost-of-living area.

-In this article, we will take a look at if a salary of $36,000 good for a single person and which factors play into this.
+In this article, we will take a look at whether a salary of $36,000 is good for a single person and which factors play into this.

-How a Salary of $36,000 Compares to the National Median Personal Income for Individuals
+How a Salary of $36,000 Compares to Other Individuals In The United States

-According to data from the US Census Bureau, the median personal income for individuals in the United States was approximately $35,900 in 2020 – which means that half of all individuals earned more than this amount, and half earned less.
+According to data from the US Census Bureau for 2022, the median income for Nonfamily households in the United States was approximately $45,440 – which means that half of all individuals earned more than this amount, and half earned less.

-So, if you have a salary of $36,000, you have a salary which is in the top 50 percent of all earners in the United States.
+So, if you have a salary of $36,000, you have a salary that is in the lower 50 percent of all earners in the United States.

 Let’s look at some other factors to help you answer the question if a salary of $36,000 is good.

-Where you live will have a huge effect on how much money you make.
-For example, in higher cost of living areas, such as California and New York, wages are typically higher.
+Where you live will greatly affect how much money you make.
+For example, in higher-cost-of-living areas, such as California and New York, wages are typically higher.
 In lower-cost-of-living areas, such as Mississippi and Oklahoma, wages are typically lower.

-Something else to consider is if you live in a city or in a rural area.
+Something else to consider is whether you live in a city or rural area.
 Again, in cities, typically you can make more for your work.

-Therefore, it’s important to look at where you live and see how you compare to other earners in your area.
+Therefore, it’s essential to look at where you live and see how you compare to other earners in your area.

 Is a Salary of $36,000 Good for Your Level of Education and Experience?